Dean Roberts

-Dean Roberts is a musician and composer from New Zealand who works with electroacoustic music, minimalism, free improvisation, song cycles and prog rock.
+Dean Roberts (24 March 1975 – 10 August 2024) was a New Zealand musician and composer who worked with electroacoustic music, minimalism, free improvisation, song cycles and prog rock.
 During the mid-1990s he was a member of the trio Thela with Rosy Parlane and Dion Workman.
-After Thela disbanded, Roberts recorded 3 solo albums under the name White Winged Moth, followed by a series of releases under his own name.
+After Thela disbanded, Roberts recorded three solo albums under the name White Winged Moth, followed by a series of releases under his own name.

 Along with Martin Brandlmayr and Werner Dafeldecker Roberts was a member of experimental trio Autistic Daughters when he lived in Italy.

-He has also recorded with Eugene Chadbourne and Thurston Moore.
+He also recorded with Eugene Chadbourne and Thurston Moore.

 He graduated from Elam School of Fine Arts' Intermedia department and later taught time-based arts there.

+Roberts died on 10 August 2024, at the age of 49.